z0mt3c/scoped-registry/README.md

   # Max bytes limit for payloads (containing readme as well as tarball)
   #maxBytes: 1048576

+  # Use file system storage for tarballs - defaults to mongodb (gridfs)
+  #storage:
+  #  type: fs
+  #  path: '/var/scoped-registry'

   # Authentications strategy, with its default values.
   #authentication:
   #  strategy: scoped-registry-auth-mongodb
-  #  options: {}
+  #  options:

   # Permissions represent the ACL of scoped-registry
   permissions:
     # Allow all authenticated users to install and publish packages of all scopes
     '**':